-The LPT Agreement also required the reinsurers to each place assets supporting the payment of claims by them in individual trusts that require that collateral be held at a specified level.
+The LPT Agreement requires each reinsurer to place assets supporting the payment of claims by them in individual trusts that require that collateral be held at a specified level.
 The collateralization level must not be less than the outstanding reserve for losses and a loss expense allowance equal to 7% of estimated paid losses discounted at a rate of 6%.
 If the assets held in trust fall below this threshold, we can require the reinsurers to contribute additional assets to maintain the required minimum level.
-The value of these assets at December 31, 2016 was \$355.7 million.
+The value of these assets at December 31, 2017 was \$380.8 million.
 If the value of the collateral in the trusts drops below the required minimum level and the reinsurers are unable to contribute additional assets, we could be responsible for substituting a new reinsurer or paying those claims without the benefit of reinsurance.
 One of the reinsurers has collateralized its obligations under the LPT Agreement by placing shares of stock of a publicly held corporation in a trust.
 The other reinsurers have placed U.S. treasury and fixed maturity securities in trusts to collateralize their obligations to us.
 The value of this collateral is subject to market fluctuations.